 Protected disclosure & whistleblowing

-Our client, a senior IT Compliance Manager, was responsible for ensuring the information security of employee personal data.
-There was a major breach in the data processing made by a third party data processor acting for the employer.
+Our client, a senior compliance manager, was responsible for ensuring the information security of employee personal data.
+There was a breach in the data processing made by a third party data processor acting for the employer.
 This breach led to a substantial amount of personal and confidential data being released into the wrong hands.

 Our client made a protected disclosure to the Global Head of HR.
 He was ignored.
 Then he was given an ‘underperforming’ rating at his appraisal following the disclosure.
 His employer then selected him for redundancy as a poor performer and dismissed him.